jakeadelman/Employee-Manager/README.md

 $ npm start
 ```

+### Commands
 ```
-### View all employees
+-> View all employees
-Returns a list of all employees
+Returns a list of all employees.
+(First Name, Last Name, Title, Department, Salary, Manager)

+-> Add an employee
+Add an employee enter First Name, Last Name, Choose a Role, Choose a Manager.

 ```

 ## Demo